Ambulance Trapped by Rising Tide at Camber Sands on New Year’s Day

-An ambulance from South East Coast Ambulance Service NHS Foundation Trust found itself in a right pickle at Camber Sands early on New Year’s Day.
+An ambulance from the South East Coast Ambulance Service NHS Foundation Trust found itself in a sticky situation early on New Year’s Day at Camber Sands.
+While attending a major medical emergency, the incoming tide started lapping at the vehicle’s wheels, threatening to trap the crew.

-Enter DJ Haulage, Hiab, Recovery, Escort from New Romney.
-By 9am, their off-road Ford Ranger and trusty winch were on the scene.
-These unsung heroes pulled the ambulance free just in time — narrowly avoiding it becoming an accidental submarine.
+Enter the heroes from DJ Haulage, Hiab, Recovery, Escort in New Romney.
+By 9am, their rugged Ford Ranger and powerful winch rolled onto the scene.
+With expert skill, they hauled the ambulance out of the tidal trap, narrowly preventing it from turning into an unintended submarine.

-So next time you’re racing with blues and sirens, here’s a tip: mind the tide times!
-You never know when the sea might decide to join the emergency.
+Here’s a lesson for all drivers, especially those racing with sirens blazing: mind the tide times!
+You never know when the sea might decide to crash your emergency response.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.